 - Low birthweight babies

 Hormone levels control when contractions begin.
-If hormone levels are thrown off by infection in the mouth, dangerous outcomes can occur during pregnancy.
+If hormone levels are thrown off by an infection in the mouth, dangerous outcomes can occur during pregnancy.
 At Smiles by Seese, we offer exceptional and safe dentistry services to pregnant patients.
 Please contact us for a thorough exam and cleaning to protect you and your baby.